David-OConnor/esp-hosted/README.md

 # ESP Hosted
-For connecting to an [ESP-Hosted-MCU](https://github.com/espressif/esp-hosted-mcu) RF MCU from an STM-32.
+For connecting to an [ESP-Hosted-MCU](https://github.com/espressif/esp-hosted-mcu) from a Host MCU with firmware written in rust.

-Compatible with ESP-IDF 5.4.
-(And which others?)
+Compatible with ESP-Hosted-MCU 2.0.6.